INM-6/neao_use_case/code/triple_store/README.md

    run, and the application automatically closed.
 In your console, you should see all tests passing.
 This means that GraphDB can be instantiated and the triple store accessed by Python and the provided interface.
-These are the requirements for the execution of the queries implemented.
+These are the requirements for the execution of the implemented queries.